filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 **Fiat-Shamir Heuristic and its effects**

 NI-PoRep is based on the well-known Fiat-Shamir Heuristic, which allows for having a non interactive protocol starting from any 3-message interactive protocol.
-However, the heuristic requires the interactive protocol to have at least 80 [bits of security](https://en.wikipedia.org/wiki/Security_level) (instead of the current 10), and preferably 128.
-In order to have long term security we propose to opt for 128 bits: this means that for NI-PoRep we need  `NI_ChallengesNumber128bit` = 2268.
+However, the heuristic requires the original interactive protocol to have at least 80 [bits of security](https://en.wikipedia.org/wiki/Security_level) (instead of the current 10), and preferably 128.
+In order to have long term security we propose to opt for 128 bits: since the security level in PoRep is given by the number of challenges, this means that for NI-PoRep we need  `NIChallengesNumber` to be at least 2253.

 **How to take `SealRandomness` for ensuring sectors are anchored to the chain**